-The Congestion Management Process will be updated as needed.
-In cooperation with ODOT and MTTA, the Intelligent Transportation System Architecture and implementation will be analyzed to insure implementation of the system and adequate operation of the existing elements.
+As a part of Congestion Management Process, and in cooperation with ODOT and MTTA, the Intelligent Transportation System Architecture and implementation will be analyzed and updated to insure implementation of the system and adequate operation of existing elements.
 Additional data needs related to travel time will be explored.